WathikAhmed/weather-forecasts-api/README.md

 # REST-API
-an architectural style for an application program interface that uses HTTP requests to access and use data.
+An architectural style for an application program interface that uses HTTP requests to access and use data.